12 Edible Gardening Hacks: Delectable Edibles You Can Grow Indoors!

 Herbs & More

 Herbs are probably the easiest to grow indoors.
 Those that we eat for leaves need the least light and indoor light is just never the same as the outdoor sun.
-Plus, herbs pack a punch so you can snip a little for a lot of flavour.
+Plus, herbs pack a punch so you can snip a little for a lot of flavor.

 Try growing them in a hydroponic window farm!
 This very cool system uses plastic bottles and drip lines to grow plants without soil right in your window.
 This would be the perfect system for a foodie or chef, but I think it looks pretty cool as well.